return to news

 Coffee shops are becoming popular, especially among young people aged 18-35.
 But running a coffee shop isn't as easy as it looks.

-• High costs: Setting up a coffee shop can be expensive.
-According to Propreturns (one of India's top commercial real estate marketplace), it may cost you around ₹15 to ₹20 lakh to start a small cafe.
-And if you are taking up the franchise, then it may vary from ₹15 lakh to ₹ 1 crore and even more depending on the business popularity and what you're serving, you need a good location, customer space, and maybe even a kitchen.
+• High costs: According to Propreturns (one of India's top commercial real estate marketplace), it costs around ₹15-20 lakh to start a small café.
+And a franchise may cost anywhere between ₹15 lakh and ₹1 crore.
+Depending on the popularity of the brand and what is being served, one may need a good location, seating space and even a kitchen.
 And the rent for good spots can be sky-high!
-Per Magicbricks rental prices have increased 16% YoY in 13 major cities.
+As per Magicbricks, rental prices have increased 16% YoY in 13 major cities.

 • Too many competitors: There are many coffee shops in India now, so it’s tough to stand out.
 Some are big chains like Starbucks, while others are smaller, local places.
 And don't forget about tea!
 It’s still a popular drink in India and competes with coffee.